zhouyuan/OAP/oap-cache/oap/docs/Developer-Guide.md

 - arrow-plasma-0.17.0.jar
    `arrow-plasma-0.17.0.jar` is provided in Maven central repo, you can download [it](https://repo1.maven.org/maven2/com/intel/arrow/arrow-plasma/0.17.0/arrow-plasma-0.17.0.jar) and copy to `$SPARK_HOME/jars` dir.

-   Or you can manually install it, change to arrow repo java direction, run following command, this will install arrow jars to your local maven repo, and you can compile oap-cache module package now.
+   Or you can manually install it, run following command, this will install arrow jars to your local maven repo.
 Besides, you need copy arrow-plasma-0.17.0.jar to `$SPARK_HOME/jars/` dir, cause this jar is needed when using external cache.

 ```
-cd $ARROW_REPO_DIR/java
+cd /tmp/arrow/java
 mvn clean -q -pl plasma -DskipTests install
 ```